 Leave it to this guy to think that you can climb three Bulger peaks on a heat wave weekend…

 I set off on Friday night to the Scatter creek trail head from the Everett area.
 I managed to make it there right before midnight.
-Somehow I believed I could combine Abernathy and the two Gardners to make an epic day.
+Somehow I believed I could combine Abernathy along with Gardner and North Gardner to make an epic day.
 I had seen the temp forecast for the tops of the peaks (90+ at over 8,000ft) but ignored it for some odd reason.

 I woke at 5 in the morning with only two other cars in the parking lot.
 I had heard this group leave at about 1 am and kept thinking that was crazy.
 After eating a quick breakfast and stretching I headed off on the trail.
 Immediately the day took a wrong turn.
 About 150ft from the trail head there is a trail that cuts off and heads to the right.
 I thought this was my turn and confidently took it.
 After about 15 minutes and no elevation gain I luckily checked my GPS.
 Turns out it is the second trail junction that I wanted.
 I had to backtrack the 1/2 mile or so I had walked and then got on the right track.

 From the third switchback on the correct hill I began to realize that the Gardners were going to be a long shot.
 It was already pushing 80 degrees and was only a smidge past 6 in the morning.
 The hiking itself was straightforward and easy to navigate all the way to the lake.
 If the temperature is a little cooler (likely) then it is about as easy as a Bulger approach is ever going to be.